PythonCHB/ProgrammingInPython/_sources/index.rst.txt

 This site holds a set of materials for an introductory course in Python.

-THe course was originally developed by a wide variety of instructors for the `University of Washington Professional and Continuing Education Python Certificate <https://www.pce.uw.edu/certificates/python-programming>`_
+The course was originally developed by a wide variety of instructors for the `University of Washington Professional and Continuing Education Python Certificate <https://www.pce.uw.edu/certificates/python-programming>`_
 `Introductory class <https://www.pce.uw.edu/courses/programming-in-python>`_